DynamoDS/RefineryPrimer/05-gd-in-office/05-02_what-generative-design-cant-be-used-for.md

 <img src="../assets/gdoffice/whatgdcantbeusedfor5.png"/>

-Unfortunately, Generative Design can’t define your design’s intent.
+Unfortunately, generative design can’t define your design’s intent.
 It would be similar to asking Google for the meaning of life.
 If you don’t have clear goals to evaluate or clear ways of defining which designs are acceptable then Generative Design can’t help you.
 There should also be a clear understanding on how the intent relates to your inputs.